Food Prices in Georgia in 2025 – What You Can Expect

 What are food Prices in Georgia like?

 Food prices in Georgia are affordable with budget friendly meals costing $5-$10 per person and mid range meals costing about $15-$25 per person including drinks.
 Street food and snacks are even cheaper, costing as little as $1-2 for an item.
 Supermarkets in Georgia also relatively cheap compared to prices you would pay in the rest of Europe.
-Essentials such as bread, milk and vegetables are reasonably cheap, while imported food items like cheeseor specialty snacks tend to cost more.
-The average cost of basic weekly groceries in Georgia is about $30 – $50 per person.
+Essentials such as bread, milk and vegetables are reasonably cheap, while imported food items like cheese or specialty snacks tend to cost more.
+Expect $30–50 per week for groceries per person in Georgia.

 Food Prices in Georgia